The pretty Violette blouse from Maison Fauve: a staple of my wardrobe

 The design

-Violette is a blouse with an inverted pleat at the back with a button placket featuring 3 buttons.
+Violette is a blouse with a box pleat at the back and a button placket with 3 buttons.

-It has bust darts, and the round neckline is slightly low-cut.
+It features bust darts, and the round neckline is slightly scooped.

 At the back, the yoke can be highlighted with a pretty piping.